turingschool/try-turing/_posts/1000-01-02-getting-user-input.markdown

 <pre>Your name is Rachel and you live in Denver, CO.
 Your email address is rachel@turing.io.</pre>
 Try running your program a few times with different inputs.
+<p><b>Done?</b> Try adding string methods to your program to properly capitalize the user's name.
+You could also try splitting up your city and state so that you can upcase the state code.</p>
 </div>